PLATFORM FOR ADVANCED CLINICAL THERAPIES (PACT)

 THERESA DEGENHARD, PhD

-Theresa Degenhard, PhD is a neuroscientist and project lead in the CRU’s Investigator Initiated Trial (IIT) Team facilitating the design, start-up and management of clinical trials involving advanced therapeutics such as RNA, gene and cell therapies.
+Theresa Degenhard, PhD is a neuroscientist and project lead in the CRU’s Investigator- and Industry-Initiated Trial (I2T) Management Team, facilitating the design, start-up and management of clinical trials involving advanced therapeutics such as RNA, gene and cell therapies.

 A graduate of the John Molson School of Business’s Life Science Entrepreneurship Development Program, she is well versed in balancing the scientific goals of a project with the funding and regulatory requirements to translate basic research into impactful therapeutic interventions.